Suzy K Quinn

-Susannah K Quinn (born 12 October 1979) is a British author, writing chiefly in the romance genre.
-She is both a published and self-published author, and wrote the romantic comedy series Bad Mother's Diary.
+Susannah "Suzy" K Quinn (born 12 October 1979) is a British author of cozy crime, murder mysteries and book-club fiction.
+She is both a published and self-published author and wrote the comedy series Bad Mother's Diary.
+In 2026, she began the Bob and Shirley cozy crime series with Bob and Shirley's Guide to Murder.
 Quinn's novels have sold a total of nearly 1 million copies.

 Early life and education

 Quinn is from Colchester.
 She began writing as a teenager, when she and her sister Cath entered and jointly won a novel-writing contest; both Quinn and her sister have gone on to become authors since that competition.
 Quinn studied Sociology at the University of Nottingham.